Alliance223/Study_with_me/backend/README.md

 ## Error Handling

 The API returns standard HTTP status codes to indicate the success or failure of a request.
 Error responses typically include a JSON body with a `message` field providing more details about the error.

+## Conclusion
+This API documentation provides an overview of the endpoints available in the "Study With Me" backend service.
+For further details or specific use cases, please refer to the codebase or contact the development team.